particle-iot/docs/src/content/reference/datasheets/accessories/edge-ml-kit.md

 ---
-title: Edge AI kit
+title: Edge ML kit
 columns: two
 layout: commonTwo.hbs
-description: Edge AI kit
+description: Edge ML kit
 ---

 # {{title}}

-The Edge AI kit provides a number of accessories that can be used with your Particle Photon 2 device.
-While the parts in the kit can be used with other Particle devices, the Edge AI features will only work on the P2 and Photon 2 at this time because of the limited amount of flash and RAM on older devices.
+The Edge ML kit provides a number of accessories that can be used with your Particle Photon 2 device.
+While the parts in the kit can be used with other Particle devices, the Edge ML features will only work on the P2 and Photon 2 at this time because of the limited amount of flash and RAM on older devices.

 ## Kit components

 ### ADXL362 (GY362) accelerometer breakout

 This breakout board allows you to detect motion and orientation.
-Using Edge AI you can filter for certain types of motion.
+Using Edge ML you can filter for certain types of motion.
 It can also be used for wake-on-motion to wake from sleep.

 {{imageOverlay src="/assets/images/edge-kit/adxl362-1.jpeg" alt="ADXL362" }}